 Some themes seem more abundant than others.
 I guesstimate at least 200 sets featuring various forms of corn alone.

 The vegetable collection isn’t limited to just corn.
 There’s also a plethora of veggie-themed miniature works of art: Cauliflower, broccoli, beans, peas and all kinds of peppers.

 I’m pretty sure I even saw a set of artichokes.

-While some might consider the vegetables a little kitschy, no one can doubt the value and beauty of the shakers located in “The Vault.”
+While some might consider some items a little kitschy, no one can doubt the value and beauty of the shakers located in “The Vault.”

 The Salt and Pepper Shaker Museum has a vault?

-Yes, and “The Vault” is located in the center of the museum – this is where the REALLY valuable sets are housed.
+Yes, and “The Vault” is located in the center of the museum.
+And this is where the REALLY valuable sets are housed.

 A beautiful pair of pearls made into tiny shakers caught my eye.

 The Vault also houses shakers made by some of the world’s best china companies, including a very impressive assortment made by Royal Delft.

 The second half of the museum is home to a more modern collection – representing shaker sets from recent decades.